 Overview:

-Best For: Oval and rectangular face shapes
+Best For: Oval and rectangular faces

 Fade Haircut